JaimeHyland/Mellifera/README.md

 >> The one thing they seemed to agree was not necessary (or even desirable) for her to sell in her shop were packages of bees themselves: mated queen packages, living hive nuclei, etc..
 The consensus was that such products should be left to a specialist producer/dealer and that offering them would do little to add to the site's reputation as a reliable and professional supplier

 - Filtering by basic hive design
->> Beekeepers appreciated her idea of giving them up-front on the homepage the option of filtering out hive components incompatible with their hive dimensions by clicking on their chosen system as it appeared in a horizontal bar at the bottom of the site header, which would have the effect that all their subsequent searches limit themselves to products compatible with their systems, unless and until they decided to undo their filter by clicking on the name of their chosen system again.
+>> Beekeepers appreciated her idea of giving them up-front on the homepage the option of filtering out hive components incompatible with their hive dimensions by clicking on their chosen system as it appeared in a horizontal bar at the bottom of the site header, which would have the effect that all their subsequent searches would limit themselves to products compatible with their systems, unless and until they decided to undo their filter by clicking a _RESET_ button.
 As long as the user does not select any particular beekeeping system, no such filter is enforced.

 - Other filters and sorting options
-They also let her know that the ability to filter according to a number of different criteria would be appreciated, with the general consensus being that "the more, the better", but that the site's products should be filterable and sortable according to the categories mentioned above under "Product range" (except anything involving live bees).
+They also let her know that the ability to filter according to a number of different criteria would be appreciated, with the general consensus being that "the more, the better", but that the site's products should be filterable and sortable according to the categories mentioned above under "Product range".

 - Added marketing discussions
   - Beekeeper's forum